hlb8122/rust-bitcoin-zmq/README.md

 # Bitcoin ZMQ Wrapper

-This library provides a relatively thin wrapper around the Bitcoin ZMQ allowing you to receive a stream of hash, raw or deserialized transactions or blocks with ease.
+This library provides a relatively thin wrapper around the Bitcoin ZMQ, allowing you to receive from an asynchronous stream of transaction or block data.

 ## Requirements